Erbui Grammar

 board-entity → board-pins-declaration

-format-declarationformat format-name
+format-name →3u

 board-pcb-entity → board-pcb-side-declaration

-board-pcb-side-declarationside board-pcb-side-name
+board-pcb-side-name →face

-board-pins-declarationpins identifier board-pin-range board-pin-clause
+board-pins-declaration →pinsidentifier board-pin-range board-pin-clause

 board-pin-entity → board-pin-bind-declaration